vanjohnson879/frontline-cloud-doc/content/reference/admin/private_locations/installation/kubernetes/index.md

 ---
-title: "Deploying a Control Plane on Kubernetes"
+title: "Kubernetes"
-description: "How to deploy a Gatling Control Plane on Kubernetes, to set up your Private Locations and run load generators in your own Kubernetes cluster"
+description: "How to install a Gatling Control Plane on Kubernetes, to set up your Private Locations and run load generators in your own Kubernetes cluster"
 lead: "Run a Control Plane on Kubernetes, to set up your Private Locations and run load generators in your own Kubernetes network"
 weight: 22054
 ---

 ## Introduction

-A control plane, deployed on a kubernetes cluster with the needed roles will be able to deploy kubernetes private locations.
+A control plane, installed on a kubernetes cluster with the needed roles will be able to deploy kubernetes private locations.

 To better understand what roles are needed, here's a quick overview of the mechanisms involved when deploying a private location on Kubernetes.